 Disruptive Hospitality

+CHIP CONLEY
-DEVIN KATE POPE

-How Airbnb is changing the way we do business and interact with the new consumer.
+DEVIN KATE POPE How Airbnb is changing the way we do business and interact

-- To disrupt, or not to disrupt

-- Conley's three rules of innovation

-- Expanding hospitality
+with the new consumer.

-- Live and die by the feedback loop

-isruption seems to follow Chip Conley, Global Head of Hospitality at Airbnb.
+To disrupt, or not to disrupt Conley's three rules of innovation Expanding hospitality Live and die by the feedback loop - isruption seems to follow Chip Conley, Global Head of Hospitality at - Airbnb.
 First, he created dozens of boutique hotels that elevated and diversified the traveler's experience.
+Then, four years ago, he joined Airb-
-Then, four years ago, he joined Airbnb, the giant disrupter of traveling.
-Conley tells the audience of Nordic Business Forum that he didn't set out to disrupt the hotel industry, but he's happy that he jumped onboard with Airbnb.

-To disrupt, or not to disrupt

-Conley says the interesting part of surfing is determining if you should or shouldn't ride the wave that's on the horizon.
+Forum that he didn't set out to disrupt the hotel industry, but he's happy that he jumped onboard with Airbnb.
+To disrupt, or not to disrupt Conley says the interesting part of surfing is determining if you should or shouldn't ride the wave that's on the horizon.
 Especially if it's a wave of disruption, should you get on or not?
 "Disruption often looks stupid in the early days," he says.
-It looks that way because there's a culture clash between the establishment and the challengers.
+It looks that way because there's a culture clash between the estabnb, the giant disrupter of traveling.
+Conley tells the audience of Nordic Business lishment and the challengers.
 Disruption is merely the point where cultures and values clash.
 "The future is here, it's just not evenly distributed yet," the speculative fiction writer William Gibson once said.
 Conley uses this quote to describe how he felt when Airbnb's founders approached him.
 "I had blinders on," Conley says.
 "A lot of us have blinders on."
 But he quickly learned that Airbnb was growing and had a dilemma: The founders were two designers and one engineer.
 "Not one had a travel or hospitality background.
 They asked me to join them to make it a hospitality company," Conley says.
+Disruptive Hospitality: